 - a screenshot showing your completion of the AALAS “Working with the IACUC” training module

-- your completed proposal
+- your completed proposal, making sure to include:

 - any other necessary documents for your proposal such as:

 - other permissions from organizations you are working with

 - descriptions of your project submitted to granting agencies

 Wait for approval before beginning any research with animal subjects.

 If you have any questions about this process or about approvals at Goshen College, please contact: